Teradata/developer-resources/docs/explore-and-analyze-data/create-first-project.md

 6. Run the sample workload.

     :::note
     Make sure you do not have tables named SalesCenter or SalesDemo in the selected database.
-Replace auth1 and the location values in the following example with your own values.
+Replace <Authorization_Name> and the <salescenter.csv_file_location> values in the following example with your own values.
     ::::

     a.
 Create a table to store the sales center data.